 It is our mission to develop products to improve animal welfare.

-All employees, except manufacturing shop floor workers, receive pharmacovigilance training within one month of joining Dechra.
+All employees, except production and logistics operatives, receive pharmacovigilance training within one month of joining Dechra.
 This is then verified by the pharmacovigilance e-learning module on Delta.
 These employees undertake an annual pharmacovigilance refresher training.
 The pharmacovigilance training outlines the procedure that should be followed by all Dechra personnel if they are informed of a product complaint.

 Promotion of Products

 We advertise and promote our products fairly using promotional materials which contain balanced, accurate and truthful information.
 We do not make false or misleading claims about our products.
 We only promote based on the information included on the Summary of Product Characteristics (SPC)/Product Insert which is a document that is approved by the regulators as part of the marketing authorisation of each medicine.
 We are members of the industry associations in the majority of countries where we have our own sales teams, and follow the industry association's marketing and promotional guidelines in these countries.
 All our promotional material is approved internally by an appropriately qualified regulatory manager, technical product manager or veterinarian.
 In addition, we train all customer-facing employees so that they have sufficient product and disease knowledge to enable them to present information on our products accurately and responsibly.
 We only promote our products to veterinary professionals, using promotional materials approved by authorised persons independent of the sales force.